lokesh-ns/lokesh-ns/README.md

 - 👀 I’m interested in Web Development, Automation and AI
 - 🌱 I’m currently learning Django REST API
 - 🚀 I like Swimming and playing Cricket
-- 📫 How to reach me ...
+- 📫 How to reach me: linkedin - www.linkedin.com/in/lokesh-ns